openhab/openhab-addons/PULL_REQUEST_TEMPLATE.md

 ### Title

-Please build the the title of your pull request according to the following schema:
+Please build the title of your pull request according to the following schema:

 - If related to one specific addon: the addon shortname in square brackets - e.g. "[exec]", "[netatmo]" or "[tesla]"
 - If the PR is work in progress, add "[WIP]"
-- A short meaningful addition description e.g. "Add support for device XYZ", "Fix wrongly handled exception" or "Initial contribution"
+- A short meaningful description in imperative mood e.g. "Add support for device XYZ" or "Fix wrongly handled exception" new add-on/binding: "Initial contribution"

 Examples:
 - "[homematic] Improve communication with weak signal devices"